 Margot, Customer Success Manager at Wistia, shares 8 ways to build a video culture at your company.

 Tip #1: Create a physical space for video creation.
 If you’re just starting out, check out Wistia’s helpful resources in our video library like “DIY Office Video Studio.”
 You don’t even need to have an in-house studio to start making video.
 Think outside the box!
-With Wistia’s Soapbox, you can create video anywhere.
-All you really need is a computer and a quiet space.
+With Wistia’s built-in webcam and screen recorder, you can create a video anywhere as long as you have a computer, a quiet space, and something to say.

 Tip #2: Build a video advocate on every team.
 Go through a checklist to identify the right people on each team.
 Set up a video pitch meeting.
 Prepare your case for using video.
 Highlight unique ways their team will benefit, and follow up with the team to get video rolling.